The Man from Hong Kong: Production

 The first Australian/Hong Kong co-production was made during the height of the kung fu film craze and the Australian New Wave.
 According to some sources, Wang Yu directed parts of the film.
 Trenchard Smith says Wang was difficult to deal with and shooting was hard - "there was a great clash of personalities, coupled with the inevitable mutual distrust that occurs in a co-production where both sides think the other is trying to rip them off."
 However he says John Fraser of Greater Union was very supportive and encouraging.
 The film's team of producers also included the late David Hannay.

 Trenchard-Smith received nine offers of co-production after the film's release.

 The film was originally budgeted at $450,000 but increased when the producers wanted more action sequences and a hit song on the soundtrack.
-British band Jigsaw recorded "Sky High" which was used over the opening credits.
+British band Jigsaw recorded "Sky High", which plays during the opening credits of the film.
 It went number one in several countries.
 Production funding came from Greater Union, Golden Harvest and the Australian Film Development Corporation.
 The film's production company, The Movie Company, was owned 50% by Trenchard-Smith and 50% by Greater Union.

-Wang Yu was injured in a hang gliding sequence whilst Lazenby had severe burns on his hands during a fight scene.
+Wang Yu was injured in a hang gliding sequence while Lazenby had severe burns on his hands during a fight scene.